Interactive and Hybrid Imitation Learning: Provably Beating Behavior Cloning: Hybrid Imitation Learning: Combining Offline Trajectory-wise and Interactive State-wise Annotations

 Practical deployments of imitation learning systems often learn simultaneously from offline and interactive feedback modalities~\cite{kelly2019hg, hoque2021thriftydagger}: for example, in autonomous driving~\cite{zhang2017query, badue2021self, zhao2023real}, the learner has access to some offline expert demonstrations to start with, and also receives interactive expert demonstration feedback in trajectory segments for subsequent finetuning.
 Motivated by this practice, we formulate the following problem:

 \paragraph{Hybrid Imitation Learning (HyIL): Problem Setup.} The learner has access to two complementary sources of expert supervision: \begin{itemize} \item $\Noff$ offline expert trajectories $\Doff = \cbr{ (s_{i,h}, a_{i,h})_{h=1}^H, i \in [\Noff] }$, sampled i.i.d.\ from rolling out $\pi^E$ in $\Mcal$; \item A state-wise annotation oracle $\Ostate$ that can be queried interactively up to $\Non$ times. \end{itemize} Each offline (state, action) pair takes a unit cost, and the cost of an interactive query is $C \geq 1$.
 The total cost budget is therefore $H \cdot \Noff + C \cdot \Non$.
-The goal is to return a policy $\hat{\pi}$ that minimizes its suboptimality $J(\pi^E) - J(\hat{\pi})$.
+The goal is to return a policy $\hat{\pi}$ that minimizes its suboptimality relative to the expert policy $J(\pi^E) - J(\hat{\pi})$.

 We ask: can we design a HyIL algorithm with provable sample efficiency guarantee?
 Furthermore, can its performance surpass pure BC and pure interactive IL with the same cost budget?